marcelcure/FsnNodeHealthCheck/README.md

 # PROBLEMS

-Feel free to contact me on the Fusion TG for assistance.
+Feel free to contact me on the Fusion TG to report bugs or to suggest improvements.
+Since I am using this myself, I will be happy to implement enhancements, if they are not too time consuming.

 One problem I have found is that sometimes an old fusion_health_server_VPS process is left running on the VPS.
 This should be removed before running fusion_health_server_VPS.py